 Institutional Animal Care and Use Committee (IACUC)

-To report any concerns about use and care of animals at APU, please see Reporting Procedures (PDF).
+To report any concerns about the use and care of animals at APU, read about our Reporting Procedures (PDF).
 For more information about the use and care of animals at APU, contact IACUC coordinator Suzanne Avila at (626) 815-6000, Ext.
 3344, or email@example.com.